 Several team records were challenged that season.
 Two outstanding freshmen won their way onto the "Most Victories for Freshmen" list.
-Tony Wieland earned 34 victories in his first season, coming close to the top record of 49 wins set by Mark Schwab in 1986.
-Burt Beamer won an impressive 23 matches to put him into tenth place.
-Junior Scott Murray moved into eighth place on the "Career Pins" list with a total of 24.
+Tony Wieland earned thirty-four victories in his first season, coming close to the top record of forty-nine wins set by Mark Schwab in 1986.
+Burt Beamer won an impressive twenty-three matches to put him into tenth place.
+Junior Scott Murray moved into eighth place on the "Career Pins" list with a total of twenty-four.

 In February, junior Scott Murray received a special honor from Successful Farming Magazine.
 Murray was named to the magazine's All-America Farm Team, which honors wrestlers who have come from farm or ranch backgrounds.

 The April 23 issue of the Northern Iowan stated that on April 8, 1996, tickets for the 1997 NCAA tournament went on sale.
-By the twenty-third of that month, 2,425 paid orders for all-session tickets were sold.
-UNI continued with their preparations to hold the event.
+By the twenty-third of that month, 2425 paid orders for all-session tickets were sold.
+UNI continued their preparations for that event.

 Season Record: 7-8

 Assistant Coach Alan Fried joined the staff in the 1997 season.
 Fried was a national champion and three-time All-American at Oklahoma State.
 Before coming to UNI, Fried was a volunteer assistant coach at the University of Indiana.